 “His right leg was hurting so bad that he couldn’t even stand.
-I took him to the hospital thinking that he just had a fever but doctors told that he has blood cancer.
+I took him to the hospital thinking that he just had a fever but I was in tears when I was told that he had blood cancer.
 Right now, he is just throwing up everything he eats and he has lost weight too.
 I’ve never seen him so weak before.” – Manjunath

 Lohith’s pain will only go with months of treatment and a transplantThe 13-year-old’s condition had become so critical that he had to start his chemotherapy immediately.
 In addition to this, after chemotherapy, Lohith also needs a bone marrow transplant.

 “He feels so sad and depressed because he has just been at home.
 The only time he goes outside is when we’re going to the hospital.
 He’s a very smart student too, and he hasn’t even seen any of his friends lately.
 Seeing him so weak and sad has left my wife, Sakamma, extremely depressed too.
 I have never seen her cry so much in my entire life.” – Manjunath

 Manjunath can’t even afford his journey to the hospital and back

 “I work as a security guard and I just earn Rs.
 12,000 every month.
 With this, I have to take of my family of four.
 We are barely able to save anything.
 We live 3 hours away from the hospital and just our journey to the hospital and back costs us Rs.
 2000.
 We can’t go by bus all the way because Lohith feels too weak and doesn’t have the strength to stand or walk.
 We have to go to the hospital twice every week for chemotherapy.
 After working so hard for years, I had managed to save a little, but everything is gone now.
 I can’t even afford an additional week of chemotherapy, let alone the bone marrow transplant.” – Manjunath